pffy/2023/README.md

   + Airbnb adds mixed-use retail space to rental inventory for pop-up stores.
   + Microsoft introduces next-generation police force protection gear, featuring the HoloLens as a situation-aware mixed reality headset.
   + Amazon starts vertical farming fresh produce in New York City and Paris.
-  + Arnold Schwarzenegger says "if you cut off one head, two more shall take its place" in the Marvel Cinematic Universe; the movie trailer shatters YouTube the all-time views record.
+  + Arnold Schwarzenegger says "if you cut off one head, two more shall take its place" in the Marvel Cinematic Universe; the movie trailer alone shatters the all-time views record on YouTube.